-Get off the sofa this half-term and take the kids on some of these unmissable London activities that are sure to keep boredom at bay.
+Get off the sofa this summer and take the kids on some of these unmissable London activities that are sure to keep boredom at bay.
 And the best thing – they're all under £10!

 Explore Banqueting House